A Real-World Approach: New C-K Professor Takes on Copyright Law by Exploring It

 “I love teaching,” says Chicago-Kent College of Law Professor Cathay Y. N. Smith.
 “I find that my research speaks to my teaching, and my teaching often speaks to my research.”

 Smith joined the faculty at Chicago-Kent in fall 2024 from University of Montana’s Alexander Blewett III School of Law, where she had taught since 2015.
-She got her start in the legal world in Chicago, earning her J.D. from Loyal University Chicago School of Law and spending six years as an IP litigator at Katten Muchin Rosenman LLP before moving into academia.
+She got her start in the legal world in Chicago, earning her J.D. from Loyola University Chicago School of Law and spending six years as an IP litigator at Katten Muchin Rosenman LLP before moving into academia.

 “I explore copyright law and its intersection with social policy,” Smith says of her research.
 “I like to examine at how copyright law can be used to address broader societal issues such as free speech, political discourse, and cultural preservation.
 My articles are frequently inspired by current events or issues of interest.”